Oceanlinx: Energetech (1997–2006)

 Energetech was founded in 1997 by Dr. Tom Denniss, as Energetech Australia Pty Ltd. During its 17-year life, it attracted approximately AUD$6.9 million in grant funding.
-In 1999 the company received an AUD$750,000 Federal Government Grant to develop a wave energy project at Port Kembla in New South Wales.
+In 1999 the company received an AUD$750,000 Federal Government Grant to develop a wave energy project at Port Kembla, New South Wales.

 In 2001 Energetech closed a round of venture capital funding with the Connecticut Clean Energy fund in the United States.
 This allowed the company to establish a US subsidiary: Energetech America.
 The following year, four European companies invested US$4.5 million.

 In 2003 a major milestone was reached with the construction and successful testing of the first full-scale Denniss-Auld turbine.
 Energetech America received grant funding of US$750,000 from two state renewable funds for the development and construction of a wave energy project in Rhode Island, USA.

 In 2004, Energetech was awarded a AUD$1.21 million research and development grant by the Australian Government to facilitate its Wave Energy Optimisation program.
-Tom Engelsman joined Energetech as Chief Executive Officer appointed by the Board and replacing Dr. Tom Denniss.
+Tom Engelsman joined Energetech as Chief Executive Officer appointed by the Board and succeeding Tom Denniss.

 In 2005, Energetech launched an Industry Advisory Service division, and attracted further investment of AUD$500,000 from the Centre for Energy and Greenhouse Technologies.

 In 2006, Energetech completed the installation of the Port Kembla MK1 prototype wave energy plant.
 The plant operated successfully for three years.